-Requirement R.2.2.3 - Audio has to evoke the feeling of being present on the actual place of that event, as well as tell the story through the commentators' voice covering the action.
+Requirement R.2.2.3 - The content creator shall use audio to evoke the feeling of being present on the actual place of the event.

 It seems that a mix of both - environmental ambiance and the commentator's voice of the TV edit - is the preferred solution.
 That way, the user can keep track of the story of the live event through the commentator's voice, but when looking into the HMD, the additional background track with the environmental ambience enhances the feeling of being present.